mvolkmann/blog/src/zig.md

 }
 ```

-Then register the functions inside the provided `build` function as follows:
+Next, register the functions inside the provided `build` function as follows:

 ```zig
     // The first argument is the step name and the second is the